micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 Then I said to them, 'Each of you, throw away the abominations which are before his eyes, and do not defile yourselves with the idols of Egypt.
 I _am_ the Lord your God.'

 ###### 8
-But they rebelled against Me and would not [^a]obey Me.
+But they rebelled against Me and would not obey Me.
 They did not all cast away the abominations which were before their eyes, nor did they forsake the idols of Egypt.
 Then I said, 'I will pour out My fury on them and fulfill My anger against them in the midst of the land of Egypt.'

 ###### 9
 But I acted for My name's sake, that it should not be profaned before the Gentiles among whom they _were,_ in whose sight I had made Myself known to them, to bring them out of the land of Egypt.